Balkadu

-Balkadu is a 2015 Indian Marathi language film.
+Balkadu is a 2015 Indian Marathi language political action film.
 The film stars Umesh Kamat, Neha Pendse and Prasad Oak in lead roles and stars Supriya Pathare, Tiku Talsania, Pushkar Shrotri, Anand Ingale in supporting roles.
 Balkadu was directed by Atul Kale and produced by Swapna Patker.
 Balkadu is loosely expected to be based on the ideologies of Indian politician Bal Thackeray, the film contains voice clippings of Thackeray's political career.